 Supportive research on PRP for low back pain

-New research in the Journal of spine surgery (2) featured these findings which may help confirm that PRP injections are a viable option to low back pain.
+Research in the Journal of spine surgery (2) featured these findings which may help confirm that PRP injections are a viable option to low back pain.

 - Clinical studies presented in this research clearly demonstrate the growing interest in offering PRP injections for treating back pain